top of page

 • Collocation: this refers to typical word combinations.
 For example, although both “strong” and “powerful” refer to some degree of strength and are often used as synonyms for each other, we often say “strong tea” and “powerful car,” but not “powerful tea” or “strong car.”
 This tendency, for some words to combine more frequently than others, is called “collocation.”

-• Key word: this shows you which word(s) appear surprisingly frequently when compared with another body of text, usually a larger corpus.
-This exceptional high frequency may be a result of the characteristics of the text types in the searched corpus.
+• Keyword: Shows you which word(s) appear surprisingly frequently when compared with another body of text, usually a larger corpus.

-These corpora are chosen because they are all free-to-use and come with their own built-in web-based concordance (meaning the content of these corpora can be searched and extracted to display information that you need).
+The corpora are chosen because they are all free-to-use and come with a built-in web-based concordance (meaning the content of these corpora can be searched and extracted to display any information that you need).
 Note that while different corpora/tools do the same basic things, they may have slightly different conventions.
 Most of the tools are straightforward to use, but you may have to refer to the users’ guide for individual programs if you want to use some advanced functions.

 • Word and Phrase: Designed at Brigham Young University to help students find detailed information on the 60,000 most frequent words in English.

-• British National Corpus (BNC): The BNC is a 100 million word collection of British English.
+• British National Corpus (BNC): The BNC has a 100 million British English word collection.
 The texts represent both spoken and written language from a variety of sources.

 • Word Neighbors: This is a free and user-friendly corpus developed by the University of Science and Technology.